ilonajulczuk/imitation/docs/main-concepts/reward_networks.rst

 * :class:`PredictProcessedWrapper <imitation.rewards.reward_nets.PredictProcessedWrapper>` modifies the predict_processed call to the reward network.
 Thus this type of reward network wrapper is designed to only modify the reward when it is being used to train/evaluate a policy but *not* when we are taking gradients on it.
 Thus it does not have to be differentiable.

-The most commonly used is the :class:`NormalizedRewardNet <imitating.rewards.reward_nets.NormalizedRewardNet>` which is a predict procssed wrapper.
+The most commonly used is the :class:`NormalizedRewardNet <imitating.rewards.reward_nets.NormalizedRewardNet>` which is a predict processed wrapper.
 This class uses a normalization layer to standardize the *output* of the reward function using its running mean and variance, which is useful for stabilizing training.
 When a reward network is saved, its wrappers are saved along with it, so that the normalization fit during reward learning can be used during future policy learning or evaluation.

 .. testcode::
     :skipif: skip_doctests